-SEADOGS is the nickname for the Seabrook Island Dog Owners Group.
-As a result of formation of the SEADOGS, we now have a Town of Seabrook Island Ordinance designating an area for our dogs to be "off leash, but under voice control" on a part of North Beach.
+SIDOGS is the nickname for the Seabrook Island Dog Owners Group.
+As a result of the formation of the SIDOGS, we now have a Town of Seabrook Island Ordinance designating an area for our dogs to be "off-leash, but under voice control".
 For the details see BEACH ORDINANCE on this website.

 1. Dogs and their handlers are subject to Rules by the Property Owners Association (POA) and Ordinances by the Town of Seabrook.
-POA Rules require dogs to be leashed when not on their owner's property except that dogs are permitted off-leash on the beach in the Designated Area in accordance with the Town's ordinance.
+POA Rules require dogs to be leashed when not on their owner's property except while on the beach in the Designated Area in accordance with the Town's ordinance.
 Unleashed dogs are not allowed "on any golf course, tennis facility or equestrian area".
 In some areas "No Dogs" signs are posted and should be respected.
-When going to the Designated Area on North Beach (see attached Town Ordinance), keep your dog on leash from the time you leave your car, down the boardwalk and on the beach until you reach the Designated Area.
+When going to the Designated Area (see Town Ordinance), keep your dog on leash from the time you leave your car, down the boardwalk and on the beach until you reach the Designated Area.

 2. You must pick up after your dog at all times and dispose of the bag in the proper receptacles.
-"Mutt Mitts" are available commercially and the POA provides rolls of bags at the entrance to most boardwalks/beach locations.
+"Mutt Mitts" are available commercially and the POA provides rolls of bags at the entrance to most boardwalks/beach locations and throughout the island.
 Have bags with you when you start your walk.

 3. No dogs or people are allowed on the dunes at any time.
 Please help monitor this aspect of our beach preservation - we must protect our dunes.